grafana/mimir/docs/sources/configuration/config-file-reference.md

 # The amount of shards to use when doing parallelisation via query sharding by
 # tenant.
 0 to disable query sharding for tenant.
 Query sharding implementation
-# will adjust the number of query shards based on compactor shards used by
+# will adjust the number of query shards based on compactor shards.
+This allows
-# compactor.
-This allows querier to not search the blocks which cannot possibly
+# querier to not search the blocks which cannot possibly have the series for
-# have the series for given query shard.
+# given query shard.
 # CLI flag: -frontend.query-sharding-total-shards
 [query_sharding_total_shards: <int> | default = 16]